Jashore Zilla School: History

 Krishna Chandra Majumder, Anees Siddiqui, Zillur Rahman Siddiqui, Sirajuddin Hossain, Prof. Mohammad Moniruzzaman, and Comrade Abdul Haque.

 Activities

-Jessore Zilla School has two shifts open, morning and day shift.
-One of the largest auditoriums in Jessore city is in the middle of the school, besides the school has 4 administrative buildings, two ponds, a large playground, two garages, a mosque, and more than two thousand students and more than fifty teachers teach here.
-Jessore Zilla School library has more than 5000 books and several valuable documents and historical documents.
-Recently in Jessore Zilla School, government primary level book depository has been created.
-The headteacher of the school is Md.
-Shoaib Hossain.
+Jashore Zilla School has two shifts open, morning and day shift.
+One of the largest auditoriums in Jashore city is in the school, besides the school has 4 administrative buildings, two ponds, a large playground, two garages, a mosque, and more more than 1,850 students and more than fifty teachers teach here.
+Jashore Zilla School library has more than 5,000 books, several valuable and historical documents.